 Glen LaVon Woods is co-founder of the South Chandler Self-Help Foundation, INC and was the community organizer and director for the Chandler Community Action Program.
 She eventually advanced to Council Coordinator for Social Services delivered to low-income in the East Valley Community Action Program offices.

-After some time in that position, she was promoted to Social Services Parent Involvement Coordinator for Maricopa County Head-start (excluding the City of Phoenix) She was instrumental in bringing the Maricopa County Head-start Program to Chandler, AZ.
+After some time in that position, she was promoted to Social Services Parent Involvement Coordinator for Maricopa County Head Start (excluding the City of Phoenix) She was instrumental in bringing the Maricopa County Head Start Program to Chandler, AZ.

 She organized the first Black History Celebration in Chandler, as well as the Miss Juneteenth Pageant.
 Thousands have been touched by the efforts and given encouragement through the Black History, and Juneteenth Celebrations.